-EMINENT AND EXCEPTIONAL ENGLAND ADMINISTER FIRM BUT FAIR KICKING TO THE DESPERATE, DANGLING TESTICLES OF SLOVENLY SLOVENIA 1-0
+EMINENT AND EXCEPTIONAL ENGLAND ADMINISTER FIRM BUT FAIR KICKING TO THE DESPERATE, viagra for sale DANGLING TESTICLES OF SLOVENLY SLOVENIA 1-0

 “Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Laibach!
 Your boys took a hell of a beating!”

 It is often remarked by association football commentators that you can “only beat the team in front of you”.
 England made a nonsense of this at Rorke’s Drift, of course, when we beat the team generic viagra that was not only in front of us, but also behind and to either side of us.
 Moreover, in beating Slovenia, we weren’t just beating this spurious, new-fangled principality who only recently became aware of their own existence.
 We were also beating Argentina, Brazil, Italy, Germany and all the other upstarts who dare to issue propaganda to their own gullible peoples asserting that they would stand a fighting chance against our own Upson, Milner, Johnson and co.
 Tonight, clad in the red of Empire which in better times has splotched the buttock of the globe like a raw welt from the thrashing our imperial superiority, we showed that as a footballing fighting force, not even a nation which contains more mountains than people, whose principal export is glowering men in antlers playing timpani-based beat music for sallow young men in black suits, can best us.